itsdaveba/cube-solver/README.rst

 Installation
 ============

 Stable release
 --------------

-To install Cube Solver, run this command in your terminal:
+To install Cube Solver, run the following command in your terminal:

 .. code-block:: console